labarilem/labarilem.github.io/README.md

 ### Quick start

-[Here](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) you can read the quick start qguide for minimal-mistakes.
+[Here](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) you can read the quick start guide for minimal-mistakes.

 ### Setup